minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ## General Rules

 * No linking to sites that require a person to do surveys or require personal information, such as cell phone numbers.
-* Do not ask or pressure mods to be updated
+* Do not ask or pressure content to be updated
 * Topics that contain a download must have a direct download link, but can include alternative links, a definition of those can be found [here](#mapping_and_modding:download_links)

 ## Minecraft Mods